uccser/cs-field-guide/docs/source/getting_started/contributing_guide.rst

 - Link to any relevant existing issues/suggestions.
 - Add necessary documentation (if appropriate).

-We aim to keep the CS Unplugged project as robust as possible, so please do your best to ensure your changes won't break anything!
+We aim to keep the CS Field Guide project as robust as possible, so please do your best to ensure your changes won't break anything!

 Style and Etiquette Guides